What does English look like at Heath Hayes Academy?

 Early Years and KS1

 Phonics is taught daily for 45 minutes.
 Currently the school follows Read, Write Inc. phonics, within Early years and KS1.
 Children, in KS1, are split into ability level following an initial assessment.
 Then they are taught in groups between a number of teachers and teaching assistants.
-Reading sessions are also regular session in KS1 in the form of RIC reading in which children will answer retrieval, interpret and choice questions appropriate to their age for comprehension.
+Reading sessions are also regular session in KS1 in the form of DERI reading in which children will answer a decode, explain, retrieval, and interpret question appropriate to their age for comprehension.

 Within English sessions, children are taught a range of skills from letter formation, to applying phonetic knowledge in order to write.
 When children are secure in their basic skills for writing they learn a range of technical grammar including nouns and verbs in order for them to write accurate sentences.

 Following the essential start children receive from phonics in KS1, children will then build on these skills in KS2.
-Reading is then delivered in the form of RIC reading sessions 4 times per week in KS2 to develop age appropriate reading comprehension.
+Reading is then delivered in the form of DERIC reading sessions (an extension of DERI from KS1 which includes an author choice question) 4 times per week in KS2 to develop age appropriate reading comprehension.
 Interventions take place as necessary if children have any missing phonetic knowledge from KS1.
 Within KS2, children are taught a wide variety of grammatical terms in order to further develop their writing.
 Across the school children in KS2 develop a firm understanding of grammatical rules and then are able to apply these into a range of genres when writing.

 Marking and Feedback